 Step 5: Reset iCloud data in 1Password

-If you’ve tried all of the above and 1Password still isn’t syncing with iCloud, reset your iCloud data.
+If you’ve tried all these steps and 1Password still isn’t syncing with iCloud, reset your iCloud data.

 Resetting iCloud data is a last resort.
 1Password data on your devices will remain safe.
 However, any data that has not yet synced (including new items or changes to existing ones) will be lost.

-Before you reset iCloud data, first disable sync in 1Password.
+Before you reset iCloud data, first turn off sync in 1Password.
 Make sure to do this on each of your devices:

 - Mac: Open and unlock 1Password, then choose 1Password > Preferences.
 Click Sync, select your Primary vault, and set “Sync Primary vault with” to None.